This amazing photography workshop offers you a unique opportunity to explore some of northern

 in the 17th century.
 The mosque and its surrounding shrines are one of the finest examples of

 the Mughal architecture.
-In Jaipur we will visit some of its cultural pearls – Hawa Mahal (Palace of Winds), the stepwell of Panna Mian Ki Baori, and we will ride elephants to a nearby Amer fort.
+In Jaipur we will visit some of its cultural pearls – Hawa Mahal (Palace of Winds), the stepwell of Panna Mian Ki Baori, and we will visit nearby Amer fort.

 Pushkar is a beautiful and important pilgrimage spot for the Hindus, which has the only temple of Lord Brahma in the country and one of only a few in the world.
 Pushkar lake is considered sacred; it has 52 ghats and pilgrims can be spotted there, performing various rituals and to pay their respect to their local deities and other Hindu gods.
 Hindus visit Pushkar year-round to take a dip in the redemptory waters of the lake, but there is one particular day when bathing here is believed to relieve devotees of all their sins.
 This is the time of Kartik Purnima (12th November) when Pushkar hosts thousands of celebrating devotees, following prescribed bathing rituals on the lakeside and worshiping gods in Brahma Temple.